andeart/UnityLabs.EnumComparer.3.5/README.md

 This is best used as a comparer in `Dictionary<T1,T2>` and `Hashset<T>` objects, as they both resort to old-school `ObjectEqualityComparer<T>` when created via their default constructors (via `EqualityComparer<T>.Default`).
 Both these types do a comparison check each time you deserialize, lookup, insert, or remove an entry. `EnumComparer` saves boxing allocations in these cases.

+"Don't be an unwitting boxer." - Wise person.

 ## Usage